Von Neumann–Morgenstern utility theorem

 In decision theory, the von Neumann–Morgenstern (VNM) utility theorem demonstrates that rational choice under uncertainty involves making decisions that take the form of maximizing the expected value of some cardinal utility function.
 The theorem forms the foundation of expected utility theory.

 In 1947, John von Neumann and Oskar Morgenstern proved that any individual whose preferences satisfied four axioms has a utility function, where such an individual's preferences can be represented on an interval scale and the individual will always prefer actions that maximize expected utility.
-That is, they proved that an agent is (VNM-)rational if and only if there exists a real-valued function u defined by possible outcomes such that every preference of the agent is characterized by maximizing the expected value of u, which can then be defined as the agent's VNM-utility (it is unique up to affine transformations i.e. adding a constant and multiplying by a positive scalar).
+That is, they proved that an agent is (VNM-)rational if and only if there exists a real-valued function u defined by possible outcomes such that every preference of the agent is characterized by maximizing the expected value of u, which can then be defined as the agent's VNM-utility (it is unique up to positive affine transformations i.e. adding a constant and multiplying by a positive scalar).
 No claim is made that the agent has a "conscious desire" to maximize u, only that u exists.

 VNM-utility is a decision utility in that it is used to describe decisions.
 It is related, but not necessarily equivalent, to the utility of Bentham's utilitarianism.